valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_analyse.md

 `--public-id PUBLIC_ID_OR_HASH`
 :   Public ID of the service

-`--use-celo-alfajores`
-:   To use `celo-alfajores` chain profile to interact with the contracts

 `--use-celo`
 :   To use `celo` chain profile to interact with the contracts

-`--use-base-sepolia`
-:   To use `base-sepolia` chain profile to interact with the contracts

 `--use-base`
 :   To use `base` chain profile to interact with the contracts

-`--use-optimistic-sepolia`
-:   To use `optimistic-sepolia` chain profile to interact with the contracts

 `--use-optimistic`
 :   To use `optimistic` chain profile to interact with the contracts

-`--use-arbitrum-sepolia`
-:   To use `arbitrum-sepolia` chain profile to interact with the contracts

 `--use-arbitrum-one`
 :   To use `arbitrum-one` chain profile to interact with the contracts

-`--use-chiado`
-:   To use `chiado` chain profile to interact with the contracts

 `--use-gnosis`
 :   To use `gnosis` chain profile to interact with the contracts

-`--use-polygon-mumbai`
-:   To use `polygon-mumbai` chain profile to interact with the contracts

 `--use-polygon`
 :   To use `polygon` chain profile to interact with the contracts